jqueuniet/netbox-go/apiv4_0/docs/WritableIPSecProfileRequest.md

 ### NewWritableIPSecProfileRequest

-`func NewWritableIPSecProfileRequest(name string, mode string, ikePolicy BriefIKEPolicyRequest, ipsecPolicy BriefIPSecPolicyRequest, ) *WritableIPSecProfileRequest`
+`func NewWritableIPSecProfileRequest(name string, mode IPSecProfileModeValue, ikePolicy BriefIKEPolicyRequest, ipsecPolicy BriefIPSecPolicyRequest, ) *WritableIPSecProfileRequest`

 NewWritableIPSecProfileRequest instantiates a new WritableIPSecProfileRequest object This constructor will assign default values to properties that have it defined,